NYUCCL/psiTurk/doc/api.rst

 .. code-block:: javascript

+    async function start_experiment(){
       psiturk = new PsiTurk(uniqueId, adServerLoc);

       var pages = [
           "instructions/instruct-1.html",
           "instructions/instruct-2.html",
           "instructions/instruct-3.html"];
-    psiTurk.preloadPages(pages); // preload the pages
+      await psiTurk.preloadPages(pages); // preload the pages

       var instructionPages = [ // any file here should be preloaded first "instructions/instruct-1.html",
           "instructions/instruct-2.html",
           "instructions/instruct-3.html"]; // however, you can have as many as you like psiturk.doInstructions(instructionPages,
                               function() { currentview = new StroopExperiment(); });
+    }
+    start_experiment()

 The last line in this example uses an anonymous function to launch the `Stroop Experiment <stroop.html>`__.